soilwise-he/Geopackage-so/documentation/qgis/navigating_via_form.md

 <p>
   <img src="../assets/nav_form_01.webp"
        alt="Fig.1" align="left" width="500">
-The relationships defined between the tables enable the display of subforms for related records: to show them, expand the corresponding section by clicking the icon ①.
+The relationships defined between the tables enable the display of subforms for related records: to show them, <strong>expand</strong>  the corresponding section by clicking the icon ①.
 Navigation can proceed through additional related layers by further expanding the nested forms ②.

 When there are many relationships and the available screen space is limited (depending on your monitor's resolution), some content may not be fully displayed ③.